ShingareOm/BusinessCalculator/README.md

 1. Enter the numbers and operations using the buttons.
 2. Press the "=" button to get the result.
 3. Use the "C" button to clear the input and start over.
+4. Use DEL for removing the last input you given to the cal..
+5. Press ^ for using the pow() operation.
+6. Use the `(` `)` for providing the complex, equations.
-4. Enjoy the smooth and responsive calculator experience!
+7. Enjoy the smooth and responsive calculator experience!

 ## 🛠️ How to Run